So, you’ve arrived in the beautiful and iconic Byron Bay?

 Byron is home to a vast range of delicious cuisines with various restaurants and pubs to choose from.
 For delicious and fresh south-east Asian food, Light Years, tucked away in Bay Lane will not disappoint.
 Loft Byron Bay boasts beautiful views of the bay if you’re seated in the terrace area, as well as fabulous cocktails.

-For all you vegan’s out there, Yulli’s serves up modern Asian cuisine that will leave the non-vego’s in awe and finally the Byron Beach Hotel will always be a classic, with live music and expansive outdoor areas under a fairy light covered teepee.
-However, if you want to take a ride in your hire car and get out of the hustle and bustle of central Byron Bay town, here are some must try’s.
+For all the vegans out there, Yulli’s serves up modern Asian cuisine that will leave the non-vego’s in awe and finally the Byron Beach Hotel will always be a classic, with live music and expansive outdoor areas under a fairy light covered teepee.
+However, if you want to take a ride in your hire car and get out of the hustle and bustle of central Byron Bay town, here are some of our must try restaurants.

-Located just outside the centre of Byron Bay, day or night, Treehouse on Belongil will have you covered.
-Step off the beautiful sands of Belongil beach after your morning surf and grab a delicious coffee to start your day.
+Located just outside the centre of Byron Bay, day or night, Tree House will have you covered.
+Step off the beautiful sands of Belongil beach after your morning surf and grab a delicous coffee to start your day.

 Then once the sun goes down it’s time for wood-fired pizza (the best in Byron Bay), cocktails and live music; but they’re much more than just Pizza.